Apo Reef: Apo Menor Islet

 Apo Menor is located near the western end of Apo Reef, about 3 km east of Apo Island.
 It is a rocky limestone island with relatively little vegetation.

 Cayos del Bajo

 Cayos del Bajo are flat coralline rock formations with no vegetation on the northern lagoon near the eastern edge of the reef.
-At low tide, many small rocks are dry on the reef, particularly along its north side.
+At low tide, many small rocks are dry on the reef, particularly along its northern side.